JHGarrett/No-More-Redux/README.md

 # hookedGithub

 ## About
 A set of harmless React Hooks.
+Bye-Bye Redux!
 This is a refactored app from my github finder using React Hooks and the Context API to store state.